abhishekshimpi31/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-Logistic regression model to detect the credit card fraud
+Logistic regression model to detect the credit card fraud.
+Notebook is also available on kaggel https://www.kaggle.com/abhishekshimpi31